MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-authenticate-users-web-services.md

 [!INCLUDE[sdk-prerequisite](../includes/sdk-prerequisite.md)]

 ## Demonstrates
- This sample demonstrates how to authenticate a user with any [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] deployment and make web service calls.
+ This sample demonstrates how to authenticate a user with any Dynamics 365 Customer Engagement (on-premises) deployment and make web service calls.
 This sample doesn’t rely on the CrmServiceHelpers.cs helper code.
 For a sample that does use helper code, see [Sample: QuickStart sample program](sample-quick-start.md).

 ## Example
  [!code-csharp[authenticatewithnohelp#authenticatewithnohelp](../snippets/csharp/CRMV8/authenticatewithnohelp/cs/authenticatewithnohelp.cs#authenticatewithnohelp)]